 Although you may see different referral offers on various web sites, the referral bonus is the same for all owners and referrers.
 No Tesla referral code is better than any other Tesla referral code.
 If you see other offers such as unlimited Supercharging, or 2,000 or 5,000 miles of credit – or even $1,000 off the purchase of a Model S or X, you are seeing outdated referral offers which are no longer valid.
 When you click through on any of these referral links to the Tesla web site, you will see the same current referral offer.
 We do our best to keep this article updated so it always reflects the current, active referral code offer.

 Can I Use a Referral Code to Order a Tesla Model Y, Roadster or Cybertruck?

-As of February, 2020, a referral code can only be used to order a Model 3, Model S or Model X (or a Tesla solar panel system).
-As Tesla’s other models make it into general production, we expect that the referral program will be expanded to include these new cars (starting with the Model Y).
-But currently, you cannot get the referral bonus when ordering a Model Y, Cybertruck or Roadster.
+As of June 15, 2020, a referral code can used to order a Model 3, Model Y, Model S or Model X (or a Tesla solar panel system).
+Model Y was added as a referral-eligible model in June 2020.
+As Tesla’s other models make it into general production, we expect that the referral program will be expanded to include these new cars.
+But currently, you cannot get the referral bonus when ordering a Tesla Cybertruck or Roadster.

 Where Can I Find a Supercharger and How Do I Use It?